neural-fit/neuralfit/README.md

 <p align="center"><a href="https://badge.fury.io/py/neuralfit"><img src="https://badge.fury.io/py/neuralfit.svg" alt="PyPI version" height="18"></a><a href="https://github.com/mkenney/software-guides/blob/master/STABILITY-BADGES.md#alpha">    <img height=18 src="https://img.shields.io/badge/stability-alpha-33bbff.svg" alt="Alpha"></a></p>

 NeuralFit is a simple neuro-evolution library for Python with an API that is similar to the [Keras](https://keras.io/) library.
 You can train models with evolution instead of backpropagation in just a few lines of code.
 You can also export evolved models to Keras so you can use them in your existing environments without changing a thing.
-For more information, please visit https://neuralfit.net/. <b>🐛 NeuralFit is currently in the alpha phase and being developed rapidly, expect many bugs and crashes.</b>
+For more information, please visit https://neuralfit.net/.
+NeuralFit is currently in the alpha phase and being developed rapidly, expect many bugs and crashes 🐛.

 ## Installation
 NeuralFit is tested and supported on 64-bit machines running Windows or Ubuntu with Python 3.7-3.10 installed.
 You can install NeuralFit via `pip` with version 19.3 or higher.